IBM/GetStartedJava/README.md

     import wasdev.sample.store.JedisPoolFactory;
     ```

-2. Copying the style of the example, add after the statement `VisitorStore store = VisitorStoreFactory.getInstance()` on line 42, a statement that retrieves the `JedisPool` instance.
+b.
+Copying the style of the example, add after the statement `VisitorStore store = VisitorStoreFactory.getInstance()` on line 42, a statement that retrieves the `JedisPool` instance.

     ```java
     //Our database store